- Best Reverie mattress on a budget: OSO essentials Sleep System

 - No returns.
 Once you buy, that’s it.
 Reverie doesn’t accept returns, in part because each bed is custom built.

 - Not all options available online.
-You can’t buy all Reverie products on their website.
+You can’t buy all Reverie products on its website.
 Some are only available at specific retail locations.

 Prices below reflect a package deal: a mattress and a base.
 We marked each “sleep system” with one of the following to help give indications of price:

 - $ = under $3,500

 While Reverie does sell two of its mattresses — the Dream Supreme II Hybrid Mattress and the Dream Supreme II Natural Mattress — as standalone products, Reverie focuses on selling customers “sleep systems” that include a power base and mattress.
 We’ll walk through each of these below.